htrgouvea/research/_posts/2019-03-12-hfbr19-prog-write-up.md

 ![Image](/images/publications/ctf-hfbr/first-result.png)

-We can see that when we send the characters A through H, we get the blue response, which represents success, and any character sent after H, returns red, signaling that we are doing something wrong.
+We can see that when we send the characters A through H, we get the blue response, which represents "success", and any character sent after H, returns red, signaling that "we are doing something wrong".
+So the logic used here is as follows: blue is below expectations and red is above.
 From this behavior, we can conclude that the correct first letter is the letter H, because after that letter we only have the server error response.

 From this point, the next step is to try to capture the next letter, we can add the letter H directly to our code that will be sent, and try to capture the next letter: